Understanding Response Rates in Huddle

 Why is the response rate important?

 A higher response rate gives you greater visibility into how your team or organisation is feeling and performing.
-More responses mean better insights and stronger decision-making.
+More responses lead to richer insights and better decision-making.

-Response rate is calculated as the percentage of team members who submitted feedback out of those who were asked to submit during the selected date range.
+Response rate is calculated as the percentage of team members who submitted feedback out of those who were invited to submit within the selected date range.

-What happens if a user re-submits their feedback within the selected Date Range?
+What happens if a user submits multiple responses within the selected date range?

-If a team member submits multiple times within the selected date range, an average of their submissions will be used in the Huddle Dashboard results.
+If a team member submits multiple responses within the selected date range, their submissions are averaged in the Huddle Dashboard results.

 • Related Articles